Arirockdev/time-tracking-dashboard/README.md

 Hi i finished this challenge from frontend mentor.

 I use for this project:
-HTM, CSS grid and JavaScript
+HTM, CSS grid and JavaScript (fetch)

 This is the [link](https://arirockdev.github.io/time-tracking-dashboard/) for the deploy project